ETSwlake/autohotkey-scripts/README.md

 Otherwise, feel free to download the entire thing, or scavenge just the parts that seem useful to you.

+To ensure that the hotkeys and hotstrings are available at every boot, create a shortcut to `main.ahk` in the `Startup` folder.
+Press `Win + R` to open the Run dialog, type `shell:startup`, and press `Enter`.
+You can then paste your shortcut in the opened folder.

 ### Installing AHK